nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/design/build_procedures.md

 This resource is used to record detailed information about a procedure.The following is a example of the elements that can be used:

 - identifier - uniquely identifies this procedure (UUIDs)
-- category - surgical, diagnostic etc
+- status - completed, aborted etc
-- Severity - subjective severity of condition
+- category - Classification of the procedure
 - code - identification of the procedure
-- bodySite - anatomical location, if relevant
+- performed - when procedure was performed
 - subject - the patient
 - outcome - the result of procedure